CO2 Euthanasia System with Improved Process Control

 Issue #2: Limited Control: The existing system’s control method provides no ability to adjust the process based on the size and number of pigs in the euthanasia chamber for each cycle.

 Issue #3: CO2 Concentration Optimization: CO2 gas concentration is not measured in euthanasia system currently available.

-The objective of this project is to develop a prototype CO2 gas euthanasia system that incorporates improvements to the issues noted above in commercially available systems.
-The goal is to create a CO2 euthanasia system that is more efficient, humane and less expensive to purchase and operate than the current commercially available systems as well as to offer a kit to improve systems on farms that are already in use.
+The objective of this project was to develop a prototype CO2 gas euthanasia system that incorporates improvements to the issues noted above in commercially available systems.

 Researcher Profile: John Van de Vegte, OMAFRA